 Beware: Sodium isn't only in salty snacks or the table shaker.
 Many of the already prepared foods and meals you consume at restaurants, cafes and grab-and-go items at grocery stores have sodium, because it's an inexpensive way to add flavor and is an effective way to preserve foods.
 Even foods with low to moderate sodium content can lead to a high sodium diet if you consume too much of them.

-Topping the list for highest percentage of our daily sodium consumption are items such as bread, cold/cured meats, pizza, fresh and processed poultry, soups, sandwiches (including burgers), cheese and pasta.
+Topping the list for highest percentage of our daily sodium consumption are items such as bread, cold cuts and cured meats, pizza, fresh and processed poultry, soups, sandwiches (including burgers), cheese and pasta.

 How to Reduce Sodium Intake

-- Get more natural sources of potassium in your diet by increasing your daily consumption of protein, dairy, fruits and vegetables, such as bananas, fat-free milk, cooked kidney beans, haddock, dates, baked potatoes, tomatoes, oranges, roasted/skinless turkey, almonds, raw spinach and boiled okra.
+- Get more natural sources of potassium in your diet by including lean sources of protein, low-fat or fat-free dairy, and additional servings of fruits and vegetables.
+Good sources of potassium include bananas, fat-free milk, cooked kidney beans, haddock, dates, baked potatoes, tomatoes, oranges, roasted/skinless turkey, almonds, raw spinach and boiled okra.

-- Watch portion sizes, especially when it comes to dairy, meat and processed starchy foods.
+- Watch portion sizes, especially when it comes to already prepared foods.

 - Limit cured foods, including cold cuts and sausages.